Bare Root Plants – everything you need to know

 Do you send seeds and bare roots together in the same parcel?

-Please note that we only pack bare roots three days a week, so if you need your seeds urgently (i.e. the next day) the best solution is to place two orders – one for the seed packs and one for the bare roots.
+If your order contains bare roots and seed packs we will send them together.
+Please note that we only pack bare roots two days a week, so if you need your seeds urgently (i.e. the next day) the best solution is to place two orders – one for the seed packs and one for the bare roots.

 What should I do when the bare roots arrive?